DDemmer1/BrandbergVision/README.md

 TODO:
-- Implemention of in app training of classifiers
+- Implemention of in app training for classifiers
 - Settings function